-Adult hemoglobins are tetramers formed by 2 a- and 2 non-aglobin polypeptides.
-Hemoglobin A (HbA; $\alpha_2\beta_2^A$ ) comprises more than 96% of the total hemoglobin while HbA2 ( $\alpha_2\delta_2$ ) and fetal hemoglobin (HbF; $\alpha_2 \gamma_2$ ) contribute, respectively, about 2.5% and <1%.
-Hemoglobin remains in solution during transitions between oxy (relaxed or R) and deoxy (tense or T) states as it loads oxygen in the lungs and delivers it to tissues.
-Sickle hemoglobin (HbS; $\alpha_2\beta_2^{S}$ ; glutamic acid (E) 7 valine (V) GAG-GTG), one of about 1200 mutant hemoglobins, has the nearly unique property of undergoing reversible polymerization within seconds of deoxygenation.
-This deforms the sickle erythrocyte - a process called sickling - and is accompanied by a cascade of pathologic events that damage the cell causing hemolytic anemia and vasoocclusion (Figure 1).
+(tense or T) states as it loads oxygen in the lungs and delivers it to tissues.
+Sickle hemoglobin (HbS; $\alpha_2\beta^S_2$ ; glutamic acid (E) 7 valine (V) GAG-GTG), one of about 1200 mutant hemoglobins, has the nearly unique property of undergoing reversible polymerization within seconds of deoxygenation.
+This deforms the sickle erythrocyte-a process called sickling-and is accompanied by a cascade of pathologic events that damage the cell causing hemolytic anemia and vasoocclusion (Fig. 1).
 HbS has reached polymorphic frequencies in some populations because of the increased genetic fitness of heterozygotes under selective pressure from Plasmodium.
 Sickle cell anemia, defined as homozygosity for the HbS mutation, is a prototypical mendelian disease.
-Each patient has the same HbS-coding mutation (11p15.4; HBB,141900; rs334; OMIM 603903).
+Each patient has the same HbScoding mutation (11p15.4; HBB,141900; rs334; OMIM 603903).
 Nevertheless, the disease is noted for its clinical heterogeneity.

 Compound heterozygosity for HbS and HbC, HbD and other less common $\beta$ -globin variants, along with compound heterozygotes with HbS and $\beta$ thalassemia, also cause sickle cell disease.
 Generally, most of these compound heterozygous conditions are less common than HbS homozygotes; patients.
 They also tend to have less severe phenotypes.
 Most information on phenotypic heterogeneity comes from studies of sickle cell anemia, therefor the following discussion focuses on this genotype.

 Biomarkers that reflect the clinical diversity of sickle cell anemia would be useful for disease management.
-Herein, we discuss genetic markers associated with phenotypic variability; complex approaches to defining disease severity; the possible use of individualized disease modeling with induced pluripotent stem cells or iPSCs.
-The advent of new disease-modifying therapy and the more efficacious application of the current treatment, both of which are likely to alter the trajectory of the disease, make the quest for prognostic biomarkers and a personalized approach to treatment more important than ever.
+Herein, we discuss: genetic markers associated with phenotypic variability; complex approaches to defining disease severity; the possible use of individualized disease modelling with induced pluripotent stem cells or iPSCs.
+The advent of new disease-modifying therapy and the more efficacious application of current treatment, both of which are likely to alter the trajectory of disease, makes the quest for prognostic biomarkers and a personalized approach to treatment more important than ever.

-2. Genetic markers of phenotypic variability
+2.0 Genetic markers of phenotypic variability

-2.1.
-HbF
+2.1 HbF